smlindauer/open-model-manager-resources/addons/README.md

 # Overview

-This directory contains the instructions to perform various tasks in the SAS Open Model Manager container:
+This directory contains the instructions to perform the following tasks in the SAS Open Model Manager container:

 * install extra Python packages into the Open Model Manager container
 * change PyMAS configuration in the container
 * turn on logging debug for a specific service using sas-admin CLI utility
 * create container base images for Python 3 and R models with a Python script
 * create Amazon Web Services (AWS) and Private Docker publishing destinations with a Python script
+* administer user group identities
+* ZIP Python pickle model files

 ## Extra Python packages
 When a container instance is running, Python 3 has been installed using the sas user.
 A user can also install extra Python packages, if needed.